JeromeFranco/Pergola3DConfigurator/README.md

-An example of a Sketchfab 3D Configurator using the sketchfab viewer api.
+A proof of concept of a 3D product configurator using Sketchfab.
+Checkout the [demo](https://pergola-configurator.azurewebsites.net/)

 ## Run It Yourself